vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Raśivrata–to be performed on each paurṇamāsi in months from

-Kārtika; on K. pūrnimā one should observe nakta way and donate a golden ram; on Mārg. pūrnimā he should see the king and donate a pair ( of bulls ?) and at the end donate a female slave; this vrata destroys the evil influence of planets, fulfills all desires and leads to Somaloka; HV II.
+Kārtika; on K. pūrṇimā one should observe nakta way and donate a golden ram; on Mārg. pūrṇimā he should see the king and donate a pair ( of bulls ?) and at the end donate a female slave; this vrata destroys the evil influence of planets, fulfills all desires and leads to Somaloka; HV II.
 238–239 ( from Bhav.).

-Rukminyastami-on Mārg. kr.
+Rukminyaṣṭami-on Mārg. kr.
 8th; in the first year the performer

 (a woman ) should prepare a house of clay with one door in which she should cast all household gear, paddy, ghee and should make toy images of Kr̥ṣṇa, Rukmini, Balarāma and his wife, Pradyumna and his wife, Aniruddha and Uṣā, Devaki and Vasudeva; worship these images and at sunrise offer arghya to the moon; next morning donate that house to a maiden; in the 2nd, 3rd and 4th years performer should construct additional wings and donate them to maidens; in the 5th year a house with five doors and in 6th year a house with six doors should be donated to a maiden; in 7th year a house be built with seven doors and white-washed, con taining bedstead, sandals, mirror, mortar and pestle, Vessels &c. and one should worship golden images of Kr̥ṣṇa, Rukmiṇi and Pradyumna with fast and jāgara and next morning donate the last house and a cow to a brāhmaṇa and his wife; after this vrata a male performer would know no sorrow and a woman would know no grief for a son; HV